 Egypt is a country along the central Mediterranean refugee route with people arriving from both the Middle East and East Africa.
 A growing number of them are stranded in the poorest and most overcrowded neighbourhoods of Egypt’s largest cities: Cairo, Giza, and Alexandria.
 More than half of all registered refugees in Egypt are from Syria.
 EU humanitarian aid programmes benefit the most vulnerable refugees irrespective of their nationality as well as the communities that host them.

 Egypt continues to see a steady increase of refugees and migrants.
-Almost 31 000 were registered in 2018, more than 30 percent of them Syrians.
+More than 2,279 refugees were registered in January 2020, 25% of them Syrians.

-European Union assistance targets Syrian refugees and the most vulnerable among other refugees groups and their hosting communities.
-The EU funds humanitarian projects that focus on three main priorities: protection, healthcare, and education in emergency (EiE).
+European Union humanitarian aid targets Syrian refugees, but also the most vulnerable among other refugees and host communities.
+The EU’s humanitarian funds focus on 3 main sectors: protection, healthcare and education in emergencies.

-In the area of education, the EU's humanitarian aid funding intends to provide access to formal schooling and reduce related barriers for the most vulnerable refugee children.
-Barriers to education may be academic, financial, institutional or social and emotional, as well as any other obstacles children face as refugees.
+In the field of education, EU humanitarian funding helps the most vulnerable refugee children get into formal schooling by reducing the barriers to education.
+These barriers may be academic, financial, institutional, or social and emotional, in addition to other obstacles children face as refugees.
 The support for educational activities focuses on primary and secondary school levels.